archusXIV/mpv-playlists-manager/README.md

 ## Please update your mpmrc file on each release
 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created and merged with your mpmrc file, of course a backup will be generated under mpmrc.orig.
 Remember some of the changes are **crucial**...

-## Changelog: version 2.5-7
+## Changelog: version 2.5-8
+- Added an option in mpmrc (line 301: ytdlPreset_MR) to download specific video resolution, see help option section IV.
+- More Bugs fixed here and there (especially in _ParallelDownloadCmd), and more simplified code.
 - Bugs fixed here and there, simplified code.
 - Missing optional dependencies will now be prompted only once.
-- Added shortcuts in native mpv interface and in main window to launch pulsemixer or ncpamixer (terminal volume control).

 ## Mpv interfaces
 - Mpv terminal user interface can be used to pick & choose playlist items while mpv is running.